-A Suribachi is a Japanese mortar and pestle.
+A suribachi is a Japanese mortar.

-Suribachi are made from ceramic.
+Suribachi are typically made from ceramic.
 Inside the bowl, they are ridged and unglazed.
 Outside, they are glazed, save for the bottom, which helps it to slide less.

-They are also made from plastic now.
+They also come made from plastic now.